550 Madison Avenue: Retrospective commentary

 Sony's redesign of the building's atrium and arcades in the 1990s received mixed criticism.
 Some onlookers praised the openness of the atrium and retail spaces; one visitor interviewed by The New York Times likened the changes to a commercial sponsorship of the plaza, saying, "If Sony wants to maintain the space, they're using the commercials to pay for it."
 Others disapproved of the many references to Sony, including Ruth Messinger, Manhattan's borough president at the time, who perceived the atrium as "overly commercial".
 Progressive Architecture characterized the atrium as "not so bad" aesthetically but said that Sony's commercial amenities were not necessarily a sufficient tradeoff for public space.

+Snøhetta's proposed renovation in the 2010s drew wide opposition from the architectural field.
+The architect Denise Scott Brown wrote that the proposal was "neo-modernist scalelessness", the architect Adam Nathaniel Furman regarded the new design as "bully architecture", and the historian Jayne Merkel said the glass base was not "distinctive or memorable" and did not relate to the upper facade.
+Goldberger regarded the glass base as making the building "top-heavy", saying that stripping the facade would go against the tenets of postmodernism, and the architectural critic Justin Davidson wrote: "Flaying the facade and exposing the steel skeleton would be an act of disdain, not homage."
+Johnson biographer Mark Lamster regarded the planned design as an unacceptable modification to what he saw as a New York City architectural icon.
+The critic Alexandra Lange said the proposed glass base was a fleeting design trend in the vein of an Apple Store.
+Burgee said he would prefer the building's demolition over the glass base, calling the granite a crucial part of the design.
+By contrast, the art professor Barry Bergdoll welcomed the redesign, saying it would "return some of the stolen public space" that had been lost in previous renovations.

-After the 2020s renovation, the architectural critic Justin Davidson wrote that "the link between structure and detail has been snapped.
+After the 2020s renovation, Davidson wrote that "the link between structure and detail has been snapped.
 The original lobby and sky lobby are both gone and, with them, Johnson's sense of lugubrious grandeur."
+Davidson nonetheless praised the renovation as retaining the "building's essential mixture of flamboyance and solemnity".
+Architectural Record called the ground-floor lobby "a soaring corporate interior for the 21st century".
 Metropolis magazine said of the redesigned plaza: "Snøhetta has succeeded in doing something far greater than giving one historic building a refresh, providing a promising model for putting the public back into" privately owned public spaces.
+Robert A. M. Stern and the coauthors of his book New York 2020 wrote in 2025 that the renovation had been Madison Avenue's "most controversial renovation" in the early 21st century, given the building's status as a then-unofficial landmark.